The CPA as Specialist

 The Accounting Hall of Fame now has 60 members, with the addition of a dedicated professor and of a former government official.

-article of the year to Christopher R. Malburg, CPA, for
+Award for best article of the year to Christopher R. Malburg,

-is the second year in a row the award went to a story aimed
+Dec.97).
+This is the second year in a row the award went to a

-especially at the profession's growing business and industry
+story aimed especially at the profession's growing business

-segment.
-Malburg discussed the problems of success and why
+and industry segment.
+Malburg discussed the problems of

-reports to be more useful to busy sales and manufacturing
+profit margin reports to be more useful to busy sales and

 A former Big 6 senior manager, Malburg is a consultant specializing in fast-growing companies.
 He has written nine books on a variety of financial and management topics.